cksisu/homl/ch01/README.md

     The test set is holdout set that is never used during the model training and validation process it.
-It's purpose is to judge how well the model generalizes to completely unknown data by comparing it's training and validation performance against it's performance making preditions on the test set.
-The differnce in performance in training vs the test set is the model's generatization error.
+It's purpose is to judge how well the model generalizes to completely unknown data by comparing it's training and validation performance against it's performance making predictions on the test set.
+The difference in performance in training vs the test set is the model's generalization error.

 17. **What is the purpose of a validation set?**